-Bus Driver's Wonderful Act Of Kindness For Stranded School Girl Goes Viral
+Bus Driver's Wonderful Act Of Kindness For Stranded Schoolgirl Goes Viral

 “I took the photo and shared it on Facebook in the hope someone might recognize him and he would get the praise he deserves,” she said.
 “He did it so modestly and without causing a fuss.”

-A spokesperson for First Bus said they were “delighted” with their driver, who had shown “exceptional customer awareness and consideration for this young girl, who was clearly very upset.”
+A spokesperson for First Bus told the BBC they were “delighted” with their driver, who had shown “exceptional customer awareness and consideration for this young girl, who was clearly very upset.”

-“First West Yorkshire is grateful to Lynsey Jayes for highlighting our driver’s actions and to the many customers and other members of the public for their kind comments,” they added to the BBC.
+“First West Yorkshire is grateful to Lynsey Jayes for highlighting our driver’s actions and to the many customers and other members of the public for their kind comments,” the spokesperson said.